The third conditional or Conditional Sentences Type III – Past Unreal Conditional.

 We would have gone water-skiing if the weather had been good.

-- Note also that third conditional forms can be contracted.
+- Note also that Conditional Sentences Type III forms can be contracted.

 Full form: If you had got up earlier, you would have caught the earlier train.